 For official information visit (Government Directory) Parks Canada: Rideau Canal.
 Our information may be outdated.
 Note that we do not have any affiliation with the government of Canada.

 Lock passes may be paid at any lock station using Visa, Mastercard, personal check or cash, with discounts if purchased early.
-They may also be purchased by mail the Rideau Canal office.
+They may also be purchased online or by mail from the Rideau Canal office.

 Fees are in Canadian dollars.
 You can pay by cash, Visa, Mastercard or personal check with proper ID.

 Permits are free to seniors born in or before 1926 but only for boats 5.5m (18'1") in length or under.
 So anyone who's 70 can fish on the other side of the locks for free!

 The term mooring means tying to a dock.
 Mooring and camping space is available on a first-come, first-served basis.
 Boats may tie up on the blue line with the lockmasters permission at the end of the day, but must move by the first lockage in the morning.
 Boats may tie up for a maximum of 48 hours (2 days).
 Rafted boats pay the same fee as if they were on the dock.
 If you have stayed your maximum time, you may not return to the same dock or wall for 24 hours.

 Camping is available to boaters only, and is arranged with the lockmaster.
 It is free with a mooring permit.

 Towing If you tow a boat (aluminum, fiberglass, rubber dingy or personal watercraft), you must buy a lockage permit for the towed craft.
 A mooring permit for a towed vessel is also a requirement.
 Any boat traversing Canadian canals must be registered or licensed, with appropriate markings for identification.